Skip to main content

 In the field of industrial maintenance, non-contact surface cleaning is becoming the gold standard for restoring precision parts without altering the substrate tolerance.

-Laser cleaning operates on the principle of sublimation.
-The process relies on the differential absorption coefficients of the materials involved.
+Laser cleaning operates on the principle of sublimation via selective absorption.
+The process relies on the fact that rust (iron oxide) has a much lower Ablation Threshold than the steel substrate.

-When the high-energy pulse hits the surface, two things happen:
+When the high-energy pulse hits the surface, the selective heating mechanism takes over:

 Diagram of laser ablation process removing rust from steel substrate